Annedrew/bamboo/README.md

 - $f$: Functional unit

 ## ✨ Features
-- Run LCA with input-ouput databases, such as EXIOBASE, using Brightway.
+- Perform LCA based on input-output databases (such as EXIOBASE), using Brightway.
+  - Perform LCA with only background database, or combined with a customizable foreground.
 - Uncertainty Analysis for input-output databases.
   - `uniformly`: This strategy add the same type/value of the uncertainty to a matrix, but you can add uncertainty for all matricies or only one/two of the matrices.
   - `columnwise`: This strategy add the same type/value of the uncertainty to the same column of a matrix, different column can have different type/value of uncertainty.
 To use this stragety, your uncertainty input should be defined in the file.